How To Crochet A Granny Square Bag

 new sewing project.

-For me, I want a summer dress.
-I saw a really pretty one on Instagram about a month ago, did some nosing and found out it was the Charlie Dress from Simply Sewing magazine.
-The pattern was spread over two issues and it was the second issue that was in the shops.
-I ordered the back issue of the first one and it arrived within a week.
+The sewing pattern was spread over two issues, and it was the second issue that was in the shops.
+I ordered the back issue of the first one, and it arrived within a week.
 I’ve sorted the pattern pieces and dug out some ancient fabric from the depths of my fabric drawer.
-Fingers crossed I will actually do this.
-I have repeatedly got to this stage with many a dress pattern over the last few years.
-Then all stops.
-I chuck it all back in the fabric drawer and forget.
-I think I’m pretty consistent like that.
+Fingers crossed, I will actually do this.

 Beginning something new

 Also kicking about is my sweety tin.
-My sweety tin is a good size for keeping embroidery type projects in.
+My sweety tin is a good size for keeping embroidery-type projects in.

 bits for hoop art.